JacJacJr/Albicla_shell/README.md

 * [Ideas fo future](#Ideas-for-future)

 ## General info
 That's another boot camp project.
-That's the summery of python functions, and the base for the first framework project in FLASK
+That's the summary of python functions, and the base for the first framework project in FLASK

 ### Functionalities
 * Registration